-According to the Portuguese Authority for Road Safety, the number of fatalities due to adverse weather induced accidents has increased by 30% in 2019 and 2020, following a consistent trend over the last few years.
+According to the Portuguese Authority for Road Safety, the number of fatalities and accidents are decreasing; however, the number of fatalities due to adverse weather induced accidents has increased by 30% in 2019 and 2020, following a consistent trend over the last few years.
 Likewise, a report by the World Health Organization estimates 1.35 million people die each year from road traffic injuries, making road accidents the eighth leading cause of death globally.

 In an effort to reduce these numbers, TRUST brings together cooperative intelligent transport systems (ITS), including distributed sensing, vehicular communications, the Internet of Things, Cloud Computing and Big Data, to enable drivers to be better informed and make safer use of transport networks.

 Unlike existing systems — such as highway electronic panels and mobile applications, which provide only basic information —TRUST combines a complete analysis of traffic and weather data with a personalized notification system for each type of vehicle.